Youtube videos

 Transcript

-amendment.
-Thank you kindly.
 My amendment is simple.
-Mr. Chairman, uh it would not let this bill take effect until all the
+Mr. Chairman, it would not let this bill take effect until all the

 Epstein files are released.
-My uh Republican colleagues have put forward multiple bills this markup that reflect
+My Republican colleagues have put forward multiple bills this markup that reflect

-uh what they say is a renewed focus on protecting kids against trafficking and exploitation.
-Uh well, this is the test.
+what they say is a renewed focus on protecting kids against trafficking and exploitation.
+Well, this is the test.

 this amendment.
 The text before you is the same text as Mr. Massie and Mr. Con's discharge petition that every